 The World’s Coolest Ice Hotels

 There’s nothing like curling up in bed on a cold day with a pile of cozy blankets pulled up to your neck.
 Doing that in a hotel crafted out of blocks of ice and snow somewhere in the northern wilds?
 Now that’s hygge to the extreme.
 And with several ice hotels around the world, mostly clustered in Scandinavia, those frozen dreams aren’t that far off.
-Whether you’re looking for a Game of Thrones-inspired stay or an outdoor ice bath, the world is full of some very, very cool ice hotels with amazing amenities.
+Whether you’re looking for an Arctic illusion or an outdoor ice bath, the world is full of some very, very cool ice hotels with amazing amenities.

 The original ice hotel, first built in 1989, can be found in Jukkasjärvi, Sweden, which is located even farther north of the Arctic Circle and crafted each year by artists.
 Visitors arrive in Kiruna via Stockholm and then head to the hotel.
 It’s recommended to stay only one or two nights in one of the icy cold rooms, then the rest in a warm hotel room or cabin (although, don’t worry: the hotel provides super-warm sleeping bags when you stay in an ice room).
 It’s not just about lying around on the ice, either; the hotel offers a variety of cold weather activities like dogsledding, skiing and northern lights safaris.